Welcome to the Bates Parents & Family Association

 Welcome and Outreach Committee work includes parent involvement in special events such as Orientation, Parents & Family Weekend, incoming student welcome receptions and on campus Admitted Student parent luncheons.
 Parent volunteers on the Welcome and Outreach Committee may enjoy attending these various events in order to answer questions, educate or recruit new parent volunteers, and welcome these new families to Bates.
 Email email@example.com for more information.

-Many Bates parents and alumni participate in volunteer programs through the Admission Office and the Career Development Center.
+Many Bates parents and alumni participate in volunteer programs through the Admission Office and the Center for Purposeful Work.
 Volunteers from across the country work with the Admission Office by representing Bates at local college fairs and by hosting regional receptions for prospective students.
-Within the Bates Career Development Center, volunteers serve in a number of ways including the Career Advisory Network forwarding internship and full-time job information for current students and alumni, sponsoring interns in their places of employment or participating on career-related discussion panels.
-If you’re interested in volunteering for any of these programs, please contact the Admission Office or the Bates Career Development Center or call the BPFA Office and we will connect with you with the appropriate people in those offices.
+Within the Center for Purposeful Work, volunteers serve in a number of ways including the Career Advisory Network forwarding internship and full-time job information for current students and alumni, sponsoring interns in their places of employment or participating on career-related discussion panels.
+If you’re interested in volunteering for any of these programs, please contact the Admission Office or the Center for Purposeful Work or call the BPFA Office and we will connect with you with the appropriate people in those offices.

 |Office of Admission